Brought to you by MSD

 Contact your GP

-Contact your GP, Practice Nurse or Pharmacist if:1,2
+Contact your GP, Practice Nurse or Pharmacist if:2

-• You’re exposed to chickenpox while you’re pregnant or breastfeeding
+• You’re exposed to chickenpox while you’re pregnant.

 TREATING AND PREVENTING CHICKENPOX